-Wwe want to ensure that the experience that a firm can demonstrate is analogous to the provision of sponsor services. culminating in a sponsor declaration.
+We want to ensure that the experience that a firm can demonstrate is analogous to the provision of sponsor services.
 We consider relevant experience to be that which approximates most closely the scale and complexity of transactions relating to companies to which the sponsor regime applies.
 Whilst we acknowledge that small businesses can involve complexity, and advisory experience in relation to them can demonstrate skill and understanding of regulation, we generally see a number of characteristics relating to listed companies changing with the scale of a business, including the complexity of the systems, controls, governance, management and financial reporting, regulation and geographical operations.
-As we have explained elsewhere in this note, that is not to say that advisory experience with smaller issuers is not relevant at all when considering sponsor competence.
-For instance, it may be relevant when supporting a proposition that a firm meets the requirement in LR8.6.7R(2)(b).
+That is not to say that advisory experience with smaller issuers is not relevant at all when considering sponsor competence.
+For instance, it may be relevant when supporting a proposition that a firm meets the requirement in LR 8.6.7R(2)(b) UKLR 24.4.12R (2)(b).

-(e) LR 8.6.7AG and LR 8.6.7CAG indicates that in order to meet the requirements in LR 8.6.7R, you may 'look through' to individuals to satisfy this requirement.
+(e) LR 8.6.7AG UKLR 24.4.14G and LR 8.6.7CAG UKLR 24.4.16G indicates that in order to meet the requirements in LR 8.6.7R UKLR 24.4.12R, you may 'look through' to individuals to satisfy this requirement.
 What does this mean?
 Is this only relevant to new applicants for sponsor approval?

-At the point of application, an applicant for sponsor approval is unlikely to be able to satisfy the requirement of LR 8.6.7R (1)(a)(i) as it would not have submitted a sponsor declaration to the FCA.
-LR 8.6.7AG indicates that for the purposes of complying with LR 8.6.7R(1)(a), individuals will be viewed as representing the experience and expertise of the firm for the purposes of the provision of a sponsor declaration.
-In LR 8.6.7AG we have highlighted that we will consider whether any of the applicant's employees have had material involvement in the provision of sponsor services that have required the submission of a sponsor declaration within the previous five years.
+At the point of application, an applicant for sponsor approval is unlikely to be able to satisfy the requirement of $\frac{LR \cdot 8.6.7R \cdot (1)(a)(i)}{LR \cdot 8.6.7R \cdot (1)(a)(i)}$ UKLR 24.4.12R(1)(a)(i) as it would not have submitted a sponsor declaration to the FCA. $\frac{LR \cdot 8.6.7AG}{LR \cdot 24.4.14G}$ indicates that for the purposes of complying with $\frac{LR \cdot 8.6.7R(1)(a)}{LR \cdot 24.4.12R(1)(a)}$ UKLR 24.4.12R(1)(a) individuals will be viewed as representing the experience and expertise of the firm for the purposes of the provision of a sponsor declaration.
+In $\frac{LR \cdot 8.6.7AG}{LR \cdot 24.4.14G}$ we have highlighted that we will consider whether any of the applicant's employees have had material involvement in the provision of sponsor services that have required the submission of a sponsor declaration within the previous five years.

-This guidance may also be relevant to existing sponsors that, due to low activity, wish to rely on newly recruited personnel in order to satisfy the requirement of LR 8.6.7R(1) (a)(ii).
+This guidance may also be relevant to existing sponsors that, due to low activity, wish to rely on newly recruited personnel in order to satisfy the requirement of $\frac{LR 8.6.7R (1)}{(a)(ii)}$ UKLR 24.4.12R (1)(a)(ii).

 We expect to derive a similar level of comfort from 'looking through' to individuals as we would from a sponsor having submitted a declaration.
-By this we mean that, in order to rely on a 'look through' pursuant to LR 8.6.7AG, an applicant for sponsor approval or existing sponsor unable to meet LR 8.6.7R(1)(a), should retain relevant employees who understand the process behind a sponsor declaration, what our expectations are in terms of reaching a reasonable opinion after due and careful enquiry, and what obligations apply to a sponsor before submitting a declaration.
+By this we mean that, in order to rely on a 'look through' pursuant to LR 8.6.7AG UKLR 24.4.14G, an applicant for sponsor approval or existing sponsor unable to meet LR 8.6.7R(1)(a) UKLR 24.4.12R(1) (a), should retain relevant employees who understand the process behind a sponsor declaration, what our expectations are in terms of reaching a reasonable opinion after due and careful enquiry, and what obligations apply to a sponsor before submitting a declaration.
 This should be evidenced at least through an employee's appropriate level of involvement in submitting a sponsor declaration at their previous employer (being an approved sponsor), thereby demonstrating an understanding of these requirements.